 Clean the outside of the glitter bowls with alcohol and paper towels and let dry.

 Cut out your face and buttons.
 If you don’t have a cutting machine, you can always use stickers or glue and glitter or hand cut vinyl or contact paper.
-Then you’ll apply the vinyl with transfer paper (or you can free hand if you want!) to the smaller bowl.
+Then you’ll apply the vinyl with transfer paper (or you can freehand if you want with a Sharpie paint pen!) to the smaller bowl.

 I found this adorable hat at the Dollar Tree!
 There were two different kinds and they are ornaments.
 I just took the metal top hook off of it.
 Grab your glue gun and glue that puppy on!